ARISE-Initiative/robosuite/docs/modules/renderers.md

 [Renderers](../source/robosuite.renderers) are used to visualize the simulation, and can be used either in on-screen mode or headless (off-screen) mode.
 Renderers are also responsible for generating image-based observations that are returned from a given environment, and compute virtual images of the environment based on the properties defined in the cameras.

-Currently, the following ground-truth vision modalities are supported across the three renderers, MuJoCo, NVISII, and iGibson:
+Currently, the following ground-truth vision modalities are supported across the two renderers, MuJoCo, and NVISII:

 - **RGB**: Standard 3-channel color frames with values in range `[0, 255]`.
 This is set during environment construction with the `use_camera_obs` argument.
 - **Depth**: 1-channel frame with normalized values in range `[0, 1]`.
 This is set during environment construction with the `camera_depths` argument.